Rubicon Drinks: History

-The original cofounder of the company, Naresh Nagrecha, continued to own and run the non-European business in Canada as Rubicon Food Products Limited, based in Richmond Hill, Ontario, which separately distributes exotic beverages in other markets under the Rubicon Exotic brand.
+Rubicon is wholly owned worldwide, excluding the UK & Europe, by its original co-founders, the late Naresh Nagrecha and his wife, Veena Nagrecha.
+Rubicon’s international operations are overseen by Neel Nagrecha and Anjalee Nagrecha, with operational headquarters in Canada and the United Arab Emirates.
+Rubicon products are manufactured by Rubicon Food Products Limited, based in Richmond Hill, Ontario, under a licensing arrangement.
+Ownership of the Rubicon brand, including its intellectual property and rights outside the UK & Europe, rests with Lanara Ltd, a company controlled by the Nagrecha family.

 Sponsorship

 In 2007, Rubicon was the sponsor of the Urban Music Awards.
 Rubicon has also sponsored Sky Sports' coverage of the ICC Cricket World Cup and World Twenty20 Championship in 2010 and 2011, with the catchphrase "Time for a Rubicon break" often heard before adverts.